Residential Meal Plans

 Campus Town Dollars

-NEW for 2022-2023: every meal plan will now include $100 in Campus Town Dollars.
-Students can elect to add more points onto their Fall Bill by July 24, 2022.
-Students will be able to add to their Campus Town Dollars wallet via The Office of Student Accounts/Card Services after the start of the Fall 2022 semester (more information to come).
+Every meal plan will now include $100 in Campus Town Dollars.
+This will be a separate charge from the indicated meal plan.
+Students can elect to add more points onto their Fall Bill during initial meal plan selection.
+Students with eligible meal plans will be able to add to their Campus Town Dollars wallet via The Office of Student Accounts / Card Services website.

 An initial list of the establishments slated to be participating partners in this new program can be found below: